dawichi/blog/src/content/blog/callbacks-vs-promises.md

 Promises are a way to handle asynchronous code in JavaScript.
 It's the new standard for asynchronous code in JavaScript, as most of the Node.js APIs are being changed from callbacks to promises.
 They were included in ES6, but the idea was used previously for many libraries like Q, Bluebird or JQuery.

-The idea of promises is to `resolve` or `reject` a value at some point in the future, so meanwhile we just `Promise` that the value will be available in a certain period of time.
+The idea of promises is to `resolve` or `reject` a value at some point in the future, so meanwhile we just `Promise` that the value will be available in a certain period.

 Let's see how it works: